untitled-llc/untitled-docs/docs/esquire/zipcodes-observations/overview.md

 }
 ```

-A further explanation of exactly how the singer.io tap-onspot works is described HERE, but for the sake of this brief overview, the input and output of the API will suffice.
+A further explanation of exactly how the singer.io tap-onspot works is described [HERE](tap-onspot.md), but for the sake of this "brief" overview, the input and output of the API will suffice.

 ## AWS Architecture

 The AWS cloud infrastructure is used to deploy and orchestrate the tap-onspot.
-The base of this architecture is a simple file of python code used to implement the singer.io tap-onspot and send all responses to an S3 folder.
+The base of this architecture is a simple file of python code used to implement the singer.io tap-onspot.
 This code is wrapped into a Docker image that is saved on the [AWS ECR (Elastic Container Registry)](https://us-east-2.console.aws.amazon.com/ecr/repositories/private/646976236542/esquire/onspot?region=us-east-2).

 The AWS Batch then uses the image saved in ECR and a compute environment from [AWS EC2 (Elastic Compute Cloud)](https://us-east-2.console.aws.amazon.com/batch/v2/home?region=us-east-2#compute-environments/detail/arn:aws:batch:us-east-2:646976236542:compute-environment/onspot-tap-2) to run the code locally inside the EC2 cloud environment.
 An [AWS Batch "Job Definition"](https://us-east-2.console.aws.amazon.com/batch/v2/home?region=us-east-2#job-definition) is created to connect AWS Batch to the desired Docker image.
 There is a separate job definition for both endpoints.
 An [AWS Batch "Job Queue"](https://us-east-2.console.aws.amazon.com/batch/v2/home?region=us-east-2#queues) is created to define the priority of this job in comparision to other jobs scheduled on the same EC2 compute environment.